nikolouzos/Tempestas---Weather-Forecast/README.md

 Everything is composed in a beautiful and elegant UI that features flawless animations and illustrations.

 ## How to build and run this application
-To run this application will need MacOS 10.15 (Catalina) and Xcode 11.
+To run this application you will need MacOS 10.15 (Catalina) and Xcode 11.
+The application is designed to run on iOS 13+.
 The application uses [Cocoapods](https://cocoapods.org/) to manage the project dependencies, but everything is included with the project so there's no need to install anything.
-The one thing you will need certainly is an API key, since I elected not to add the API key in the project.
+The one thing you will certainly need is an API key, since I elected not to add the API key in the project.
 Let's see how you can get one and add to the project yourself.

 The application uses the [WorldWeatherOnline API](https://www.worldweatheronline.com/developer/api/docs/local-city-town-weather-api.aspx).
 To get an API key you will need to signup [here](https://www.worldweatheronline.com/developer/signup.aspx).